seanbell/opensurfaces-segmentation-ui/README.md

 </pre>
 and then visit the printed URL (usually `0.0.0.0:8000`) in a web browser.

-To get the demo to work on Windows, you will have to look at `setup-demo.sh` and run the equivalent commands for your system.
+To get the demo to work on Windows, you will have to look at the above scripts and run the equivalent commands for your system.

 ## Project Notes